evgenyb/evgenyb.github.io/_posts/2020-11-24-grafana-data-source-as-code-or-how-to-deploy-azure-monitor-data-course-to-grafana.md

 We want to use `json` files for data-source configuration and store them to git repository, and we definitely don't want to hard-code sensitive information, like Azure AD Application `Client secret` or Application Insights `API key`.
 We store sensitive information at Azure Key Vault, and since our teams use different Azure subscriptions for their resources, this sensitive pieces of data-source configuration will be distributed within different key-vaults, owned by the teams.

-For instance, if team wants to add data-source for Application Insights service, they need to specify AppInsights `Application ID` and `API Key`.
-Since `API Key` is a sensitive information, it will be stored at one of the team's key-vault and team will provide the following information about key-vault inside data-source configuration:
+For instance, if a team wants to add data-source for Application Insights service, they need to specify AppInsights `Application ID` and `API Key`.
+Since `API Key` is a sensitive information, it will be stored at one of the team's key-vaults and team will provide the following information about the key-vault inside data-source configuration:

 * key-vault name
 * key-vault resource group name